 Credits, 3 sem. hrs.
+Prerequisite(s): Admission to the Master's Program in the specialty area of Clinical Mental Health, Marriage and Family Counseling, or School Counseling.
 This course is designed to provide a broad understanding of the nature and needs of individuals at all developmental levels.
 Also included are such areas as human behavior (normal and abnormal).